-Identification: Fence lizards are unique among Indiana Lizards in that they have rough, spiny scales as opposed to the shinier, smoother scales of Indiana’s other lizards.
+Fence Lizards are unique among Indiana lizards in that they have rough, spiny scales as opposed to the shinier, smoother scales of Indiana’s other lizards.
 They are also unique in their form, being a relatively flat, but broad-bodied lizard.
-Fence lizards are brown-gray dorsally with dark lines or chevrons horizontally extending from the sides to the back.
+Fence Lizards are brown-gray dorsally with dark lines or chevrons horizontally extending from the sides to the back.
 During the breeding season, males have bright blue coloration on their underside and both males and females have blue under their throats.
-Fence lizards grow to around six inches (15 cm) long, as adults.
+Adult Fence Lizards grow to around six inches (15 cm) long.

-Similar Species: The body form and rough/spiny scales separates this lizard from the few other species in the state.
-The blue coloration adults display is also unique.
+The body form and rough/spiny scales separates this lizard from the few other species in the state.
+The blue coloration that adults display is also unique.

-Distribution: Fence lizards occur only in southern Indiana where they frequent edges and openings in oak-hickory woodlands.
+Fence Lizards occur only in southern Indiana where they frequent edges and openings in oak-hickory woodlands.
 This sun-loving lizard is most abundant around rock outcrops and rocky glades.
 Most of their Indiana range is within the south-central unglaciated hills, but scattered populations occur in southeastern and southwestern Indiana.

 This species was once considered to be more widespread, but some populations are now described as unique species.
 Fence Lizards in Indiana are sometimes considered to belong to the Northern Fence Lizard (S. u. hyacinthinus) subspecies, although Miles et al. (2002) argued against its recognition.

 Conant, R. and J. T. Collins.
 1998.
 A Field Guide to the Reptiles and Amphibians: Eastern and Central North America.
 Houghton Mifflin Company, New York, NY.